pglen/pymacro/README.md

  * the macro is not terminated with the same name (except the empty terminator)
  * include file cannot be found.

+## Misc:

+All the command prefixes / suffixed can be escaped with a backslash to loose their special meaning.

+The indentation of the macro is preserved.
+The indentation in the target file is determined by the indentation of the expansion, added to the indentation of the macro definition..
+In short, it will do the right thing for python code.

   Recursive expansion.
 Up to six level of recursion is expanded.
 Make sure that there are no self referencing macros like: